ADHD Treatment in Issaquah and Sammamish — Therapy, Medication Management, and Care Built Around You

 ADHD is significantly underdiagnosed in girls and women.
 Not because girls and women have it less, but because it can show up differently.
 Less hyperactive.
 More internal.
 More anxious.
 More like years of quietly wondering what is wrong with you.

-If any of this sounds familiar, for yourself or someone you love, you are not alone.
+If any of this sounds familiar, for you or someone you love, you are not alone.

 How We Approach ADHD Treatment at Centered Mind Counseling Services